jamesrharwood/srqr/items/context.md

 Additional context may be reported with findings (i.e., the Results section) to add evidence for interpretations and to enhance discussion of transferability.

+## Why this information is important

-**Why:** This helps readers interpret the meaning and significance of the study findings by situating them in social, cultural, temporal and other relevant contexts.
+This helps readers interpret the meaning and significance of the study findings by situating them in social, cultural, temporal and other relevant contexts.

 ## Example